certifysphere/main-website/docs/tutorials/learn-python/1-introduction.md

 Congratulations!
 You've successfully written and executed your first Python program.

-In the next section, we'll dive into Python basics, including
+In the next section, we'll dive into Python basics.